HSF/hsf.github.io/organization/_posts/2021/2021-09-16-coordination.md

 Apologies: Andrea Valassi, Josh McFayden, Efe Yazgan

-## Presentation about PyHEP workshop by E. Rodrigues
+## Presentation on the PyHEP 2021 workshop by E. Rodrigues

 Slides are [attached to the agenda](https://indico.cern.ch/event/1043627/).